olbrich/ruby-units/README.md

 end
 ```

+### Useful methods

+1. `scalar` will return the numeric portion of the unit without the attached units
+2. `base_scalar` will return the scalar in base units (SI)
+3. `units` will return the name of the units (without the scalar)
+4. `base` will return the unit converted to base units (SI)

+### Storing in a database

+Units can be stored in a database as either the string representation or in two separate columns defining the scalar and the units.
+Note that if sorting by units is desired you will want to ensure that you are storing the scalars in a consistent unit (i.e, the base units).

 ### Namespaced Class

 Sometimes the default class 'Unit' may conflict with other gems or applications.
 Internally ruby-units defines itself using the RubyUnits namespace.
 The actual class of a unit is the RubyUnits::Unit.
 For simplicity and backwards compatibility, the '::Unit' class is defined as an alias to '::RubyUnits::Unit'.